TheGuyD/CSharp22Ex01/README.md

- 1. write a program that read 3, 7-bit numbers (include validation on the input), parsing the input to decimal numbers (not using the c# built-in function), print them in increased order , how many palindrome? , how many devided by 3?, how many ones/zeros?, what is the total 3 avarage of decimal digits?.
+ 1. write a program that read 3, 7-bit numbers (include input validation), parsing the input to decimal numbers (not using the c# built-in function), print them in increased order , how many palindrome? , how many devided by 3?, how many ones/zeros?, what is the total 3 avarage of decimal digits?.